elliotvilhelm/python-domain-validation/README.md

 Perhaps you are a small business or an enterprise organization facing fraudulent activity through spammy account sign-ups.
 One signal representing the validity of an email domain is the age of the domain.
 This package will allow you to query for the age of nearly any domain from and domain extension, securely and rapidly within the safety of a Python environment (no child proccess).
+Furthermore, if you are using a rule based fraud system, this package provides you with `Registrar` information allowing you to maintain a blacklist of Registrars which you have found to be fraudulent.